 The classic battle between Microsoft’s Xbox and Sony’s PlayStation continues as both prepare to roll out a new gaming console for 2020.
-Microsoft’s Xbox Series X will debut around the same time as the PS5, creating a very difficult choice, especially since both are so similar in specs.
+And while we don’t advocate for console wars of any kind, it is important to know which system will suit your needs.
+Both Microsoft’s Xbox Series X and the Sony PS5 are available, putting gamers in a tough spot when picking a next-generation console (especially since both are so similar in specs).

 - Sony leads gamers to the PS5 future by leaning on the past